 4. The servlet writes the JSON:API error response

-If no handler matches the exact exception class, the registry walks up the class hierarchy until it finds a registered parent class.
+If no handler matches the exact exception class, the registry searches all registered exception classes and selects the most specific ancestor (closest parent in the class hierarchy).
 If nothing matches, a generic 500 Internal Server Error is returned.

 Exception thrown